New Artin-Schelter regular and Calabi-Yau algebras via normal extensions: Introduction

 \subsection{The structure of the paper}

 In \S\ref{sect.norm.ext}, we prove some new results about the homological properties of a connected graded algebra and a normal extension of it.
-The main theorem is stated in \S\ref{sect.main.thm} and some of its consequences are proved there.
+The main theorem is stated in \S\ref{sect.main.thm} and some of its consequences are stated and proved there.
 Its proof is postponed to \S\ref{sec.proof}.
-In the last section, \S\ref{sect.examples}, we determine the good tuples $\sfp$ for all the generic 3-dimensional Artin-Schelter regular algebras of finite Gelfand-Kirillov dimension listed in \cite[Tables 3.9 and 3.11]{AS87}.
+In the last section, \S\ref{sect.examples}, we determine the good tuples $\sfp$ for all the generic 3-dimensional Artin-Schelter regular algebras of finite Gelfand-Kirillov dimension listed in \cite[Tables (3.9) and (3.11)]{AS87}.
 This provides a host of new noetherian 4-dimensional Artin-Schelter regular algebras on 2 and 3 generators.
-That section also provides some new normal and central extensions of non-noetherian 3-Calabi-Yau algebras.
+Some new normal and central extensions of non-noetherian 3-Calabi-Yau algebras are also presented in \S\ref{sect.examples}.